-12. SUPERINTENDENCE, ESTIMATES, AND SPECIFICATIONS.
-This study comprises several specialties in office work, not otherwise provided for, so far as they can be taught in a professional school.
-One-third the time is devoted to superintendence, one-half to estimates, and the remainder to specifications, contracts, etc.
+12. SUPERINTENDENCE, ESTIMATES, AND SPECIFICATIONS. - This study comprises several specialties in office work, not otherwise provided for, so far as they can be taught in a professional school.

-Clarke's Building Superintendence is carefully read with daily recitations.
-Clarke's Architect, Owner, and Builder before the Law.
+Clarke's Building Superintendence and Clarke's Architect, Owner, and Builder before the Law, are carefully read with daily recitations.

-In estimates the purpose of the instruction is to impart a knowledge of the usual methods of measurement of materials and work, the arrangement of computations in proper and convenient order, and an acquaintance with approximate prices of materials and labor, which vary in different localities.
+In estimates the purpose of the instruction is to impart a knowledge of the usual methods of measurements of materials and work, the arrangement of computations in proper and convenient order, and an acquaintance with approximate prices of materials and labor, which vary in different localities.
 The methods of squaring, of cubing, of units, and of quantities, are each employed and illustrated by numerous examples.

-In specifications, practice is obtained by writing out a complete set for a building.
+In specifications, practice is obtained by writing out complete sets for buildings.

 Dietzgen's Specification Blanks are employed.
-The standard Contract of the American Institute of Architects is used, being first carefully studied, then filled out for the same building.
+The standard Contract of the American Institute of Architects is used, being first carefully studied, then filled out for buildings.
 Bids, certificates, and other papers are made out.
 Ricker's Lectures on Estimates.
-Vogdes' Price Book.
 Winter term, full study.
-Assistant Professor WHITE.
+Associate Professor WHITE.

-Required: Architecture 2, 3, 4, 5, 6, 8, 16; Theoretical and Applied Mechanics 1, 2, or 4, 5.
+Required: Architecture 2, 3, 4, 5, 6, 8, 9, 11; Theoretical and Applied Mechanics 1, 2, or 4, 5.

 13. HEATING AND VENTILATION.-A full knowledge of the scientific theory and of the practice of warming and ventilating buildings is the purpose of this study.
-Commencing with the fuels and the production of heat, the student passes to the flow of gases through ajutages and pipes, applying these data to the calculation of the dimensions of air ducts and chim-The different systems of heating by furnaces, hot water, nevs. steam, etc., are next examined, with the details of each.
+Commencing with the fuels and the production of heat, the student passes to the flow of gases through ajutages and pipes, applying these data to the calculation of the dimensions of air ducts and chimneys.
+The different systems of heating by furnaces, hot water, steam, etc., are next examined, with the details of each.
 The sources of impurity in the air and the requirements of good ventilation are then considered, with the different methods of ventilation by aspiration, by fans, etc., ending with the study of fans of different types.
-Numerous problems are given.
+Numerous problems are given and heating plants designed.
 Carpenter's Heating and Ventilating Buildings.
+Lectures.
 Fall term, full study.
-Assistant Professor WHITE.
+Associate Professor WHITE.

-Required: Mathematics 2, 4, 6; Architecture 2, 3, 4; Physics 1, 3; Chemistry 1; Theoretical and Applied Mechanics 1, 2, or 4, 5.
+Required: Mathematics 2, 4, 6; Architecture 2, 3, 4, 9, 15; Physics 1, 3; Chemistry 1; Theoretical and Applied Mechanics 1, 2, or 4, 5.

-14. ARCHITECTURAL PERSPECTIVE. - The theory of perspective is taught, with all labor saving methods of abbreviating the labor, and designing in perspective itself is made a special aim, this power being very useful to a draughtsman in preparing sketches for clients.
-Methods of diagonals by triangles, and by coordinates are all used.
+14. ARCHITECTURAL PERSPECTIVE.-The theory of perspective is taught with labor saving methods of abbreviating work and designing, in perspective itself is made a special aim, this being very useful to a draughtsman in preparing sketches for clients.
+Methods of diagonals by triangles, and by coördinates are all used.
 Problems in angular, parallel, vertical, and curvilinear perspective, as well as in perspective shades and shadows, are solved, requiring original work as far as possible, so as thoroughly to prepare the student for any kind of work in perspective, instead of restricting him to the study and use of a single system.
-Six problems are worked out on as many plates.
 Ware's Modern Perspective.
 Winter term, full study.
-Mr. GUNN.
+Mr. TEMPLE.

-Required: General Engineering Drawing 1, 2, 3, 4; Architecture 2, 3, 4, 8, 16, 20.
+Required: General Engineering Drawing 1, 2, 3, 4; Architecture 2, 3, 4, 8, 9, 16, 17, 20.

 15. REQUIREMENTS AND PLANNING OF BUILDINGS.-The lectures will be fully illustrated by plans sketched on the blackboard, which must be embodied in students' notes.
-Problems in planning will be given, and these are to be worked out in rendered drawings, or as otherwise directed.
+Numerous problems in planning are given.
 References will frequently be made to the University library and the architectural cabinet.
+Lectures.
 Winter term, full study.
-Assistant Professor WHITE.
+Associate Professor WHITE.

-Required: Architecture 2, 3, 4, 8, 16.
+Required: Architecture 2, 3, 4, 8, 9, 17.